krizsan/elastalert-docker/README.md

 - CONTAINER_TIMEZONE - Timezone to use in container.
 Default is Europe/Stockholm.
 - ELASTICSEARCH_USER - Name of user to log into Ealsticsearch with.
 Leave undefined for no authentication.
 - ELASTICSEARCH_PASSWORD - Password to log into Elasticsearch with.
 Leave undefined for no authentication.
+- ELASTICSEARCH_TLS - Use HTTPS when connecting to Elasticsearch (true/false).
+Default is false.
+- ELASTICSEARCH_TLS_VERIFY - Verify server (Elasticsearch) certificate (true/false).
+Default is false.